strongpapazola/bbb-api/README.md

 # bbb-api-php
 Bigbluebutton API

-1. mv bbb-api to webdir
+1. mv bbb-api to webdir (API on examples)
-2. you can access full control from python3 admin.py
+2. you can access full control from
+<pre>python3 admin.py</pre>